isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ADD golden-devstation-centos8-disk-10G-gui.qcow2 /disk/
 ```

 Then, it is time to build the image.
-In our case we are using [podman](https://podman.io/) to execute the task, however we could have used `docker` or `buildah`.
+In our case, [podman](https://podman.io/) has chosen to execute the task, however, we could have used `docker` or `buildah`.

 ```sh
 $ podman build . -t openshift/devstation-centos8:terminal